- 5.5-hour fully guided bike tour of California Wine Country

 Take an off-the-beaten-path bike tour of the quaint resort town of Calistoga, located in upper Napa Valley.
 As you travel 10 to 17 miles (16 to 27 km) along country lanes, you'll take in the Palisades Mountains on one side and the grape vines on the other side.
 Enjoy tastings at approximately three wineries, along with your rest stop for a scenic picnic lunch.
-The winery that you will stop at for lunch contains an extensive collection of artwork and antiques, and you will admire the wares before hopping back on your bike and heading to your final wine tasting, then back to Calistoga.
+The winery where you'll stop for lunch contains an extensive collection of artwork and antiques, and you can admire the wares before hopping back on your bike and heading to your final wine tasting, then back to Calistoga.

 Healdsburg Sip 'n' Cycle Bike Tour

 This is your chance for a tour of Sonoma County, known for its white wine varietals and spicy reds.
 On this moderate bike tour, you will ride approximately 18-20 miles (29 to 32 km) in picturesque Dry Creek Valley, home to the town of Healdsburg.
 Many wineries and fun shops reside in Healdsburg, and you will have the opportunity to have a few wine tastings before your lunch stop at a charming winery.
 After lunch and maybe a game of bocce ball, you will be off to 1-2 more wineries, and then your trip will conclude in Healdsburg Plaza.
 Make a complete day of it and shop the boutiques, browse the antique stores and visit local art galleries, all within walking distance.